Imburse-Payments/imburse-payments.github.io/pages/getting-started/payout-schemes.md

 breadcrumbs: "Getting Started,getting-started"
 ---
 # Payout Schemes
-The Payout Scheme API functions allows you to setup and configure a Payout Scheme that define the available payout options available to your customers.
+The Payout Scheme API functions allows you to set up and configure a Payout Scheme that define the available payout options available to your customers.

 ## Access Requirements
 You will need a Tenant API Key to perform Payout Scheme Management functions.